moon-up/moon-sdk-kotlin/docs/SolanaApi.md

 <a id="signSolanaTransaction"></a>
 # **signSolanaTransaction**
-> AccountControllerResponse signSolanaTransaction(authorization, accountName, solanaTransactionInput)
+> SolanaAPIResponse signSolanaTransaction(authorization, accountName, solanaTransactionInput)